ideonella/ideonella.github.io/content/bdo/_index.md

 # Magic_Girls {#magic-girls}

-Welcome to the Magic_Girls Black Desert Online guild site.
+Welcome to the Magic Girls' Black Desert Online guild Magic_Girls landing page.

 > "There's a magic girl in all of us!"